Will Dealing with Cannabis Leave You Bankrupt?

 A recent decision by the federal bankruptcy court in Colorado has implications for cannabis businesses across the country, including businesses peripheral to the cultivation, manufacture, distribution or sale of cannabis.
 Although consistent with existing bankruptcy law, the decision has rekindled concern and fears in the cannabis industry, while further highlighting the dichotomy between existing federal and state laws pertaining to cannabis.
 Bouts of fear and uncertainty will continue until this discord is harmonized.

-As of November 2018, 33 states have passed laws legalizing cannabis for medical use of some nature with 10 of those states legalizing cannabis for recreational use.
+As of November 2018, 33 states have passed laws legalizing cannabis for medical use of some nature with 10 of those states legalizing cannabis for recreational use, including California.
 This is a dramatic increase from 2012 when Colorado and Washington became the first states legalizing marijuana for recreational use.
-The burgeoning cannabis industry has attracted the attention of existing and start-up companies, with many companies avoiding the costly and time-consuming licensing process by providing ancillary products to the cannabis industry — products such as pipes, bongs, hydroponics, apparel, hats and other accessories.
+The burgeoning cannabis industry has attracted the attention of existing and start-up companies, with many companies avoiding the costly and time-consuming licensing process by providing ancillary products to the cannabis industry — products such as pipes, bongs, hydroponics, apparel, hats, and other accessories.

 So, until federal law is changed, if you transact business with anyone tied to the cannabis industry, you better hope your business is a monetary success because filing for bankruptcy protection may not be an option.
 That said, understanding how the law presently is applied can assist a business in determining its risk.